Will-ALVIDI/cppStartingKit/README.md

 * Then launch `mingw-builds-install.exe`.
 An installation process will begin where you have two major things to take care of.

-You have to remember the path where you will install it because it will be necessary to for a next step.
+You have to remember the path where you will install it because it will be necessary for a next step.
 I recommend you to install it in a more convenient place like `C:\MinGW\x64` because you may have later to install a different version of MinGW and you will can do it properly just by adding a new folder like `C:\MinGW\x86`.

 The second thing is to chosse the correct options for this specific installation.
 Change the default architecture for the x64 and keep the rest as it is.